frenchypeanut/rockside/doc/more-about-vault.md

 The purpose of this plugin is to provide the vault with a connector to the rockside engine and some features to manage Ethereum account.

-For more details and install process, see the readme on the [project github] (https://github.com/blockchain-studio/rockside-hashicorp-vault-plugin).
+For more details and install process, see the readme on the [project github](https://github.com/blockchain-studio/rockside-hashicorp-vault-plugin).

 After that you need to connect your engine to the vault.